PseudoResonance/Pixy2JavaAPI/README.md

 [Original Pixy2 Code for C++ Arduino](https://github.com/charmedlabs/pixy2/tree/master/src/host/arduino/libraries/Pixy2)

+Please read the wiki for more detailed information about Pixy2JavaAPI!

 ---
 ## Installing the API
 To install the API, it can either be downloaded and copied directly into the project, or you can use it with Gradle/Maven.